Following the meme…

 - elections where held, people living in Catalonia could vote as usual, but not me

-- lots of Catalans living abroad complained that they didn’t get the envelope and forms to be able to vote, some got their envelope and papers one or two weeks after the actual elections date )
+- lots of Catalans living abroad complained that they didn’t get the envelope and forms to be able to vote, some got their envelope and papers one or two weeks after the actual elections date ((You are supposed to cast your vote, when living abroad, at maximum nearly two weeks before the elections are held, so that your vote can be counted as well)) )

-- fast forward to January 9th of 2013 I got a new letter (another dead tree thingie) saying something random about the elections, but was still not the envelope and forms to vote!
+- fast forward to January 9th of 2013 ((nearly two months after I should got the actual envelope and forms to vote)) I got a new letter (another dead tree thingie) saying something random about the elections, but was still not the envelope and forms to vote!

 So looking at the facts… should I still have some hope left that one of my new years resolutions (be able to vote) will come true?